 There is a lot to know about health care reform.
 Start by learning the basics.

 Individuals and families with low to medium income, those making between 100 percent and 400 percent of the Federal Poverty Level (FPL), may be able to get help paying for health insurance costs.
 To get this help, you will need to purchase a plan through the Health Insurance Marketplace.
-Depending on your income, you may qualify for help paying monthly bills and / or out-of-pocket costs like deductibles and copays.
+Depending on your income, you may qualify for help paying monthly bills and/or out-of-pocket costs like deductibles and copays.

 Individuals and families who make less than 400 percent of the FPL may qualify for Advance Premium Tax Credits (APTC).
 If you qualify, you may choose to use some or all your advance credit towards your bill each month.
 When you file your taxes, you'll determine if you used too much or too little credit.
 If you used too little, you'll be refunded the remainder on your federal tax return.
 If you used too much, you'll pay the difference back with your federal tax return.

 Individuals and families who make less than 250 percent of the FPL may qualify for a cost share reduction (CSR).
 CSRs help lower the costs you pay when using your health insurance, such as deductibles, coinsurance and copays.
-If you qualify, you be able to purchase a silver level plan through the Health Insurance Marketplace.
-These silver plans will have similar benefits to more expensive plans, but at a lower price.
+If you qualify, you will be able to purchase a silver level plan through the Health Insurance Marketplace.
+These silver plans will have similar benefits to more expensive plans but at a lower price.

 Advance Premium Tax Credit (APTC)

-The Affordable Care Act provides a new tax credit to help you afford health care insurance purchased through the Health Insurance Marketplace.
+The Affordable Care Act provides a tax credit to help you afford health care insurance purchased through the Health Insurance Marketplace.
 Advance payments of the tax credit can be used right away to lower your monthly premium costs.
 Learn more.

 Your share of the costs of a covered health care service.
 It is calculated as a percent (for example, 20 percent) of the allowed amount for the service.
 You pay co-insurance plus any deductibles you owe.